FuelRats/api.fuelrats.com/README.md

 ## Setup

-To get the system up and running just install all of the required Node modules:
+To get the system up and running, `cd` into your new repository and install all of the required Node modules:

-    npm install -g grunt-cli node-dev
     npm install

 After that, development should be easy!
 Use our `dev` task to get everything up and running: